chongzhangFDU/ROOR-Datasets/README.md

   * `"entity_id"` identifies the entity. `label` refers to the entity type.
   * `"word_idx"` refers to the word sequence that composes the entity, denoted by a list of word indexes.
 The indexes are guaranteed to be consecutive.
 * `"label_linkings"` refers to the corresponding EL annotations.
 Each element is a linking pair indicating to the `entity_id` of the head and tail entities.
 * `"ro_linkings"` refers to the corresponding RO relation annotations.
-Each element is a linking pair indicating to the `entity_id` of the head and tail entities.
+Each element is a linking pair indicating to the segment `id` of the head and tail segments.

 ```json
 {